HaleOIC/CMU_CS15213/README.md

 the aim for the learning the NJU course is to finish his lab and have the solid fundemental for the next course -- OS on the linux.

+and for the test problems, what I will do is just the problems after each part, not all every problem will be solved, especially the homework after each Lecture!